JorgenVatle/blockchain-payments-node/README.md

 import BlockchainPayments from 'blockchain-payments-node';

 const Blockchain = new BlockchainPayments({
-    xpub: 'Your Bitcoin wallet\'s xPub key.', // See above for instructions on creating one.
+    xpub: 'xpub6DQC9f...',        // See above for instructions on creating one
-    apiKey: 'Your Blockchain.com API key',
+    apiKey: '5b1ae17...',         // Your blockchain.com API key
-    webhookSecret: 'A secret code of your choice to validate incoming webhooks', })
+    webhookSecret: 'supersecret', // A secret code of your choice to validate incoming webhooks })
 ```